 The primary purpose of ISO 19005 is to define a file format based on PDF, known as PDF/A, which provides a mechanism for representing electronic documents in a manner that preserves their static visual appearance over time, independent of the tools and systems used for creating, storing or rendering the files.

 Purchase PDF/A-1 from ISO's website.
-The corrigenda for PDF/A-1 may also be downloaded from the same page.
+The two corrigenda documents for PDF/A-1 may also be downloaded via the same page.

 Purchase PDF/A-2 from ISO's website.

 PDF/A-3 is identical to PDF/A-2, but permits arbitrary attachments to PDF/A-3 files.